Take Your Pick: 16 Pumpkin Patches Worthy of Repeat Visits

 Good to know: This farm is great for little ones since it doesn’t have any scary Halloween decorations, and instead has a fall harvest theme.

-Explore the twists and turns of the Farm Scene Investigation (FSI) corn maze, check out the farm animals and slip down the tube slide.
-The little ones will love the spider web for lounging and crawling.
+Explore the twists and turns of the Farm Scene Investigation (FSI) 12th Fan Challenge corn maze, check out the farm animals, pumpkin cannon and kids barn and slip down the tube slide.
+Little ones will especially love the spider web for lounging and crawling and the pony train.
 Oh, and don’t forget to pick some pumpkins!

 Lake Stevens, Wa 98258

-Dates September 28 – October 31 (Some activities are only available on weekends)
+Dates Sept.
+27–Oct.
+31 (special activities only available on weekends)

 Did we miss your favorite pumpkin patch?
-Let us know where your family plans to pick pumpkins this year by leaving us a comment below!
+Let us know where your family plans to pick pumpkins this year in a comment below!

 –Kristina Moy & Jacqui Boland